 Reminder: WRC Trip to the Dominican Republic, Participation Welcome

-Below, please find a note regarding the upcoming WRC study tours to the Dominican Republic.
-The first study tour will be taking place from March 3 to March 9; the second tour will run from May 12 to May 18.
-We are resending the invitation in case there are interested individuals who have not yet responded and to let you know that we will be finalizing the list of participants for the March trip shortly.
-If you would like to participate in the March trip, please let us know as soon as possible.
+Below, please find a note regarding the upcoming WRC study tour to the Dominican Republic.
+The trip will run from May 12 to May 18.
+We are resending the invitation in case there are interested individuals who have not yet responded and to let you know that we will be finalizing the list of participants shortly.
+If you would like to participate in the May trip, please let us know as soon as possible.

 I would like to invite you to participate in a labor rights study tour to the Dominican Republic to visit apparel factories and meet with garment workers, factory managers, unions, non-governmental organizations and local labor rights experts.
 The tour will include an opportunity to meet with workers who sew products for Alta Gracia Apparel and to tour the facility where production is taking place.